 We live in an age where something is always beeping on our bodies.
 A Temple Sinai service is a good time to take a rest from the always-on and always-available life.
-Please turn off cell phones and pagers during services or place them on vibrate to avoid creating a distraction.
+Please turn off cell phones during services or place them on vibrate to avoid creating a distraction.
+We’d like everyone to enjoy a meaningful and sacred Shabbat experience whether you are at the Synagogue or participating virtually!

 Recommended Dress Code for Shabbat and Holiday Services